 I know that the majority of us are parents and homeschoolers; some of my followers are even road or world schoolers…which is my dream.
 In the meantime, until I am able to find a way to make that achievable for us, I often think back to my days of travel and adventure.
 I also love to do a little armchair travelling, and the most recent book I’ve finished is The Land Beyond: A Thousand Miles on Foot through the Heart of the Middle East, by Leon McCarron.
-Find out why I’ve enjoyed this book, and enter for your chance to win a copy of it for yourself.

 This post may contain affiliate links through which I may receive a small commission.

 A big thank you goes to Leon himself, for arranging to have his publisher send me two copies of The Land Beyond.
 Also, a big apology for the time it has taken me to read this book; it certainly took me about as long to read it as it did for him to walk 1,000 miles!
 But in doing so, it really does give an extra element to just how long he was in the Middle East and away from the hubub of Western comforts.
 Thinking back to all that we have done in this time; yes, perhaps this may be just the way to read…however, that’s not to say a little binge-reading and devouring this book in a couple of days would be wrong by any means.
 In fact, that is how I completed The Land Beyond as I just had to find out more!

 I first came to know of Leon when a friend invited me along to hear him speak at Queen’s University, Belfast at a monthly Royal Geographical Society talk.
 He shared parts of his film, Karun: Misadventures on Iran’s Longest River with us, and I was hooked.
 I purchased an autographed book, The Road Headed West: A Cycling Adventure Through North America, for Phil’s birthday as Phil had also gone through part of the USA on his own journey before we met.